 The F.A.S.T. tool was developed in 2019 in the course of a number of projects for accident sensor systems.
-With this gineers.
-The future-oriented With effect from June 6, tool, it is possible to create a
+With this

 The EDAG Group and simulation specialist MERKLE & PARTNER (Heidenheim) are starting a cooperation in the field of CFD simulation technology, in order to be able to provide their customers with all-round, state-of-the-art integrated solutions.